 Some members of Executive Management fall under Safety and others fall under General member categories.
 Regardless, all Executive Management employees who are not subject to the provisions of PEPRA were paying 9% in employee retirement contributions prior to March 2015.
-Effective March 2015, they began phased-in increases to their contribution rate with a 2% increase in employee contributions in year one, a 2.5% increase in year two and payment of full member contributions in year three, which vary based on age of entry.
+Effective March 2015, they began phased-in increases to their contribution rate with a 2% increase in employee contributions in

-Orange County Fire Authority Accelerated Payment of UAAL Snowball Effect of Multiple Strategies
+Orange County Fire Authority Expedited Payment of UAAL Snowball Effect of Multiple Strategies